ServiceInnovationLab/serviceinnovationlab.github.io/_insights/labtips.md

 ---
 title: Practical tips on running a lab
-subtitle: Reflections from the lab team about key areas to think about when developing and running a lab
+subtitle: Reflections from the Lab team about key areas to think about when developing and running a lab
 permalink: /insights/lab-tips/
-excerpt: Reflections from the lab team about key areas to think about when developing and running a lab
+excerpt: Reflections from the Lab team about key areas to think about when developing and running a lab
 image: /assets/img/insights/insights-tips.png
 image_accessibility: incon for offering advice
 process_weight: 4